laminas/laminas-mvc-middleware/docs/book/intro.md

 ## Middleware services

-In a normal zend-mvc dispatch cycle, controllers are pulled from a dedicated `ControllerManager`.
+In a normal laminas-mvc dispatch cycle, controllers are pulled from a dedicated `ControllerManager`.
 Middleware, however, are pulled from the application service manager.